 Men like the heavier belcher chains, worn alone or with a pendant.
 Finer belcher chains are often worn with pendants as they look good without detracting from the pendant.

 Box Chain – Also called the Cube, Briolette or Venetian Types of Chains

 A popular chain that looks good to wear with a pendant.
 Rectangles are shaped into square, box-shape links which are interlocked to form a chain.
 A thicker Box chain also makes a fabulous necklace.

 Byzantine Chain – Also called the Birdcage chain

 This is a beautiful-looking chain and it looks so elegant worn on its own.
 It has a rope or tube look and is supple and bends well.
 It is a four-in-one link, which means each link passes through four others.

-A perfect everyday chain.
+A perfect everyday chain and probably the most recognised chain.
 A curb chain is strong, looks great with or without a pendant and, never detracts from the intricacy of the pendant.
 Curb chains come in a multitude of weights and thicknesses – from the finest chain through to heavy-weight men’s chains.
 Beautifully pliable, it won’t kink or break easily.

 See our Curb Chains here.

 Oval links intersect to form a chain, the Cuban link chain is very similar to a curb chain, only the links are more oval-shaped and are closer together than a curb.